jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakaj/README.md

 10.0	LISTING
 ```

-DAKAK.HST
+DAKAJ.HST
 ---------

-	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAK
+	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAJ

 	************************************************************************

-	PRODUCT CODE:       MAINDEC-10-DAKAK
+	PRODUCT CODE:       MAINDEC-10-DAKAJ

-	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #11
+	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #10

 	DATE RELEASED:      JANUARY 1977